Stream-Net/StreamNet/README.md

 - consumerGroupId: a subscriber to one or more Kafka topics

 It accepts any dependency injection parameter you'll need to use.

+# Communit chat
+Any questions or thoughts?
+Please, send us a message in our [discord server](https://discord.gg/xBaPuecx)!